Jerusus/discordwebdiplomacy/README.md

 - `d.help`: View available commands.
 - `d.configure`: View instructions to configure the bot for yourself and/or your server channel.
+- `d.map`: Display the current turn's game board for the subscribed game.

 ### Within a server channel